cmsolomon/simple-linux-backup/README.md

 The backups are uncompressed copies, so there is no 'restore' option - if you want to get a file back that you've lost, just get it from the backup folder.

-If you are backing up to a NAS, it may be worth investigating adding the z flag to the rsync call.

 ## Configuration
 ### MAX_BACKUPS
 You can configure the number of backups you want to maintain.
 If you specify 4 and you run the backup once per week, you will have 1 month of backups (but it will require 4 times the size of one backup).